-Commercial Paper: Commercial Paper that is rated A1+/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.
+Commercial Paper: Corporate indebtedness subject to a valid registration statement on file with the Securities and Exchange Commission or issued under the authority of section 3(a)(2) or 3(a)3 of the Securities Act of 1933, as amended.
+Commercial Paper must be rated A1 by Standard and Poor's or P1 by Moody's or equivalent rating by any nationally recognized statistical rating organization.
 Issuer constraints for commercial paper combined with corporate notes will be limited by statute to 5% of market value per issuer.

-Bank Time Deposit/Savings Account: Time deposit open accounts or savings accounts in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006 or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state [ORS Section 294.035(3)(d)].
+Bank Time Deposit/Savings Account: Time deposit open accounts or savings accounts in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006 or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state.

-Certificates of Deposit: Certificates of deposit in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006, or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state [ORS Section 294.035(3)(d)].
+Certificates of Deposit: Certificates of deposit in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006, or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state.

-Bankers' Acceptance: A short-term credit investment created by a non-financial firm and guaranteed by a qualified financial institution whose long-term letter of credit rating is at least AA- by Standard and Poor's or Aa3 by Moody's at the time of purchase.
-[ORS 294.035(3)(h)(A)]
+Bankers' Acceptance: A short-term credit investment created by a non-financial firm and guaranteed by a qualified financial institution\ whose long-term letter of credit rating is at least AA- by Standard and Poor's or Aa3 by Moody's or equivalent rating by any nationally recognized statistical rating organization at the time of purchase.